hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

-as {{?DNSTLS=RFC7858}} and {{?DOH=RFC8484}}, clients are increasingly using encrypted communication to DNS resolvers that may have different filtering mechanisms, protective or otherwise, from their Internet Service Provider.
+as {{?DNSTLS=RFC7858}} and {{?DOH=RFC8484}}, clients are increasingly using encrypted communication to DNS resolvers that may have different filtering mechanisms, protective or otherwise, from their Internet Service Provider (ISP).
 This document puts selection of a selective DNS filtering service back in the hands of the user, since DNS centralization threatens to remove client ability to do so.

 This document defines a mechanism under which a client can request that an upstream recursive resolver perform DNS filtering on behalf of a client-requested policy.
 This is may be done, for example, under a subscription model, where the client wishes not to get redirected to domains known to host malware or malicious content.
-This request is sent as an EDNS0 extension with every DNS request, or potentially to just the first DNS request in a stream when using DNS over TLS, DNS over DTLS or DNS over DOH for example.
+This request is sent as an EDNS0 {{?EDNS0=RFC2671}} option with every DNS request, or potentially to just the first DNS request in a stream when using DNS over TLS, DNS over DTLS or DNS over DOH for example.

 ## Requirements notation